flynn/flynn/website/source/docs/contributing.html.md

 1. Run `gofmt -s` (if the project is written in Go).
 1. Accept the Developer's Certificate of Origin on all commits (see above).

-Pull requests will be treated as "review requests," and maintainers will give feedback on the style and substance of the patch.
+Pull requests are treated as "review requests," and a maintainer will give feedback on the style and content of the patch.

-Normally, all pull requests must include tests that test your change.
-Occasionally, a change will be very difficult to test for.
-In those cases, please include a note in your commit message explaining why.
+Unless making a change to documentation, all pull requests must include tests that test your change.
+If you believe a change will be difficult to test for, please include a note in your commit message explaining why.

 ## Communication

 We use the #flynn IRC channel on [Freenode](irc://chat.freenode.net/flynn).
-You are welcome to drop in and ask questions, discuss bugs, etc. It is [logged on BotBot.me](https://botbot.me/freenode/flynn/) and you can [connect using webchat](https://webchat.freenode.net/?channels=flynn) if you do not have an IRC client.
+You are welcome to drop in and ask questions, discuss bugs, etc. It is [logged on BotBot.me](https://botbot.me/freenode/flynn/) and you can [connect using webchat](https://webchat.freenode.net/?channels=flynn) if you don't have an IRC client.

 ## Conduct